 PPDR users may also require reduced response times for accessing the network and information directly at the scene of incidence, including fast subscriber/network authentication.

-Coverage
+Coverage and capacity

-The PPDR system is usually required to provide complete coverage (for “normal” traffic within the relevant jurisdiction and/or operation (national, provincial/state or at the local level).
+The PPDR system is typically required to provide complete geographic coverage (for “normal” traffic within the relevant jurisdiction and/or area of operation (national, provincial/state or at the local level).
 This coverage is required 24 h/day, 365 days/year.
 Usually, systems supporting PPDR organizations are designed for peak loads, high data throughput and wide fluctuations in use, e.g. from demands for several simultaneous applications running in parallel.

 Additional resources, enhancing either coverage, system capacity or both may be added during a PP emergency or DR event by techniques such as reconfiguration of networks with intensive use of DMO and vehicular repeaters, which may be required for coverage of localized areas.